AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/sharing-permissions-on-objects-overview.md

 description: The highlighted information on this page refers to functionality available only in the new Workfront experience beta.
 ---

-# Overview of sharing permissions on objects in `Adobe Workfront`
+# Overview of sharing permissions on objects in Adobe Workfront

 The highlighted information on this page refers to functionality available only in the new Workfront experience beta.

-You do not have to be an `Adobe Workfront administrator` to share permissions on objects that you have access to, but permissions on objects work within the access levels set by the `Workfront administrator`.
+You do not have to be an Adobe Workfront administrator to share permissions on objects that you have access to, but permissions on objects work within the access levels set by the Workfront administrator.

 For more information about access levels and permissions, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).